-The Idea of Gujarat critically examines the processes that went into the formation of the region and in the process unsettles a series of conventional wisdoms about the land and its inhabitants.
-The book provides a broad introduction to the idea of Gujarat, the scope of its history, the nature of its politics, and the dynamics of its society.
+The Idea of Gujarat critically examines the processes that went into the formation of the western Indian state and in the process unsettles conventional wisdom about the land and its inhabitants.
+The book provides a broad introduction to the idea and history of Gujarat, the nature of its politics, and the dynamics of its society.

-Contents: Introduction: The Parable of the Jakhs I. Caste in the Judicial Courts of Gujarat, 1800-60 2.
+Contents: Introduction: The Parable of the Jakhs; I. Caste in the Judicial Courts of Gujarat, 1800-60 2.
 Alexander Forbes and the Making of a Regional History 3.
 Making Sense of the History of Kutch 4.
 The Lives of Bahuchara Mata 5.
+Reflections

-Reflections on Caste in Gujarat 6.
+on Caste in Gujarat 6.
 The Politics of Land in Post-colonial Gujarat 7.
-From Gandhi to Modi: Ahmedabad, 1915-2007 8.
-A Potted History of Neighbours and Neighbourliness in Ahmedabad 9.
+From Gandhi to Modi: Ahmedabad, 1915-2007 8, A Potted History of Neighbours and Neighbourliness in Ahmedabad 9.
 Voices from Sindh in Gujarat 10.
 Textiles and Dress among the Rabari of Kutch 11.
-The Swaminarayan Movement and Religious Subjectivity 2010 978-81-2504-113-9 ₹995 284 pp Hardback Against Stigma
+The Swaminarayan Movement and Religious Subjectivity

+2010 978-81-250-4113-9 ₹995 284 pp Hardback

+Against Stigma

+Studies in Caste, Race and

+e-book

-Studies in Caste, Race and Justice since Durban SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY Balmurli Natrajan, Assistant Professor, Department of Anthropology, William Paterson University, New Jersey, and Paul Greenough, Professor of History, Community and Behavioral Health, University of Iowa, Iowa City See sociology
+Justice since Durban

+SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY

+Balmurli Natrajan, Assistant Professor, Department of Anthropology, William Paterson University, New Jersey, and Paul Greenough, Professor of History, Community and Behavioral Health, University of Iowa, Iowa City
-2009 978-81-2503-600-5 ₹2100 504 pp Hardback E-ISBN: 978-81-250-5246-3 Burden of Refuge, e-book The

-The Partition Experiences of the Sindhis of Gujarat Rita Kothari, St. Xavier's College, Ahmedabad, and Head, Katha Academic Centre
+See sociology 2009 978-81-250-3600-5 ₹2250 504 pp Hardback E-ISBN: 978-81-250-5246-3 Burden of Refuge, e-book The The Partition Experiences of the Sindhis of Gujarat Rita Kothari, St. Xavier's College, Ahmedabad, and Head, Katha Academic Centre

 This book is about Partition and the resettlement and fragmentation of the Sindhi Hindus of India.
 It traces the trajectory of the Sindhi Hindus from Sindh to India-their journey from Sufi syncreticism to a monolithic Hindu identityspecifically with respect to Gujarat.
-2009 978-81-2503-673-9 ₹1170 236 pp Paperback E-ISBN 978-93-5287-505-4 Craft Matters Artisans, Development and the Indian Nation Soumhya Venkatesan, Lecturer in Social Anthropology, University of Manchester
+978-81-250-3673-9 ₹1320 236 pp Paperback E-ISBN 978-93-5287-505-4 Craft Matters Artisans, Development and the Indian Nation Soumhya Venkatesan, Lecturer in Social Anthropology, University of Manchester

-Based on long-term ethnographic fieldwork among the Labbai Muslim mat weavers of Pattamadai town in South India, this anthropological study explores the ways in which the famous pattu pai or high-quality silk-like mats of Pattamadai became classified as traditional craft objects, and what this classification has meant to the weavers who are now simultaneously national heroes and (paradoxically) marginalised and suspect Muslims.
+Based on long-term ethnographic fieldwork among the Labbai Muslim mat weavers of Pattamadai town in South India, this anthropological study explores the ways in which the famous pattu pai or high-quality silk-like mats of Pattamadai became classified as traditional craft objects, and what this classification Prices updated on 20-01-2025.
+These prices are subject to change without notice. has meant to the weavers who are now simultaneously national heroes and (paradoxically) marginalised and under-suspicion Muslims.
 Soumhya Venkatesan's book is a well written account of a craft community, its history and current status, through changing socio-political and economic changes.
 It is a book worth reading. -Business World e-book

 Contents: Introduction; Research Involvement; Structure of the Book I. Crafting the Subject: Craft Producers, Craft Objects and Craft 2.
 People, Place, Life 3.
 In the House 4.
 The Work of Weaving 5.
 Uneasy Balances 6.
 Production and Representation 7.
 Talking about Mats 8.
 Selling Gifts: Mats in the Market 9.
 Technological Matters 10.
 Conclusion

-978-81-2503-682-1 ₹1450 316 pp Hardback 2009
+2009 978-81-250-3682-1 ₹1450 316 pp Hardback

 Indigeneity

 Culture and Representation

 Edited by G. N. Devy, founder of Bhasha Research and Publication Centre, Baroda; Geoffrey V. Davis, Professor of Anglophone Post-colonial Literature, universities of Aachen and Duisberg-Essen; and K. K. Chakravarty, Secretary, Indira Gandhi National Centre for the Arts, New Delhi